geokarant/geokarant.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I started my new position as a Researcher in Information Technologies Institute @CERTH and become a member of the MeVer group!
+I started my new position as a Researcher in Information Technologies Institute @CERTH and became a member of the MeVer group!